-(2) In addition to the exemptions granted in ORS 830.092 a boater education card is not required as follows:

-(a) A person operating a scaplane with a valid license issued by the Federal Aviation Administration (FAA) and a scaplane endorsement is not required to carry a boater education card.
-Scaplane pilots must possess a boater education card to operate a recreational boat.
+(2) In addition to the exemptions granted in ORS 830.092 a person operating a seaplane with a valid license issued by the Federal Aviation Administration (FAA) and a seaplane endorsement is not required to carry a boater education card.
+Seaplane pilots must possess a boater education card to operate a recreational boat.